OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

 - If the driver require a binary SDK not downloadable without cost, or that requires a complicated registration process, the GDAL team is unlikely to support driver inclusion.
+- GDAL supports multiple operating systems, and new drivers should support as many as is practical.
+At a minimum, drivers should work with the latest and OS-vendor supported releases of operating systems the driver is documented to work with.

 - If the binary SDK is no longer supported, or modernized to work with current compilers and GDAL, the driver can be dropped.
 This rule also applies to open-source